 ANSA membership is open to all.
-Some of us have no sailing experience, and some have many years at sea.
-We have social sailors, able-bodied crew, senior crew, watch captains, cruising skippers, and senior skippers.
+Some of us are new sailors and some have many years at sea.
 We all love to sail, teach, and share our stories.
 We sail and maintain a 40 foot Columbia called S/V Nepenthe, and some of our members share their boats as well.
 If you have your own boat and need experience or some trained crew, come and join ANSA.
 Talk with our members, train, and sail with us.
 Log some hours and build on your sailing experiences.

 You can follow us on Facebook at ansasailingclub